treecalc/treecalc.github.io/index.md

 ## What is TreeCalc?

-TreeCalc is a programming language with focus on calculations and business rules.
+TreeCalc is a programming language with a focus on calculations and business rules.
 The most important features are:

 * easy to learn